apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 | Parameter       | Type  | Default                    | Description            |
 |-----------------|-------|----------------------------|------------------------|
 | `PARAM_RANKING` | int   | `NO_RANKING` (`Integer.MIN_VALUE`) | Optional configuration parameter to define the ranking within the aggregation. |

+Note: Security modules that allow for multiple configurations may choose to expose the `PARAM_RANKING` option in order to allow for explicit ordering of the individual implementations.
+If the ranking parameter is omitted the `CompositeConfiguration` will try to use the [SERVICE_RANKING] to define the order.
+If neither is available (or set to `NO_RANKING`) the new entry will be appended to the list.

 <a name="pluggability"/>
 ### Pluggability